Chart Color Schemes

 Population growth drivers in Cloverdale are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of November 2025, the estimated population for the Cloverdale statistical area (Lv2) is around 10,221.
-This figure reflects an increase of 1,357 people since the 2021 Census, which reported a population of 8,864.
-The change is inferred from the resident population of 9,931 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 96 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,574 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-The Cloverdale (SA2) experienced a growth rate of 15.3% since the 2021 census, exceeding the national average of 9.7%.
-Overseas migration contributed approximately 72.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validation, the population of Cloverdale was estimated at around 10,221 as of Feb 2026.
+This shows an increase of 1,357 people since the 2021 Census, which reported a population of 8,864.
+The change is inferred from AreaSearch's estimate of 9,931 residents following examination of ABS ERP data release in June 2024 and validation of 96 new addresses since the Census date.
+This results in a density ratio of 2,574 persons per square kilometer, placing Cloverdale in the upper quartile nationally according to AreaSearch assessments.
+The suburb's growth rate of 15.3% since the 2021 census exceeded both national (9.9%) and state averages, marking it as a regional growth leader.
+Overseas migration contributed approximately 72.0% of overall population gains during recent periods in Cloverdale.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Based on aggregated SA2-level projections, an above median population growth is projected for the area, with an expected increase of 2,172 persons to reach a total population of 12,393 by 2041.
-This reflects an overall increase of 18.4% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and post-2032 growth estimation, AreaSearch utilises ABS Greater Capital Region projections released in 2023 based on 2022 data.
+Looking ahead, aggregated SA2-level projections indicate an above median population growth is projected nationally, with Cloverdale expected to increase by 2,172 persons to 2041, reflecting a gain of 18.4% over the 17-year period.

 Frequently Asked Questions - Population